srivastasaurus/Email-Spam-Filter/README.txt

 1. For preparing the text data, the data-set is split into a training set and a testing set.
 Then, we perform text cleaning where stop words like "and","the","of",etc are removed that are not meaningful.
     Another process to prerpare the dataset is lemmatization which is the process of grouping inflected words.

-2. Creating a dictionary will help in counting the frequency words in the data set.
+2. Creating a dictionary will help in counting the frequency of words in the data set.

 3. After the dictionary is prepared, extrac the feature vectors, as per training mail and its labels.